Do you run promotions in your salon?

 Promoting Your New Salon Offer

 Your new offer will not be of much use unless people can see it.
-So in order to activate it you need to develop a strategy for when, where and how you’ll communicate your offer.
+So in order to activate it you need to develop a strategy for when, where, and how you’ll communicate your offer.
 How to market your offer will also depend on the goal of your promotion.

-If your goal is to get your existing clients to spend more at each visit, you should focus your effort on promoting you offer inside the salon when the client is there.
 However, if your goal is to attract new clients, you’ll not get much out of communicating the offer inside the salon as your prospective clients (per definition) will not be in your salon.
 So in this case you’ll need to use other means.

-What’s important when you create your plan for how to advertise your salon offer is to take a holistic, 360 degree, approach to your communication.
-Your offer will be most effective if your client is exposed to it on multiple occasions through the clients journey from first hearing about the offer to actually buying in to it.
+What’s important when you create your plan for how to advertise your salon offer is to take a holistic, 360-degree, approach to your communication.
+Your offer will be most effective if your client is exposed to it on multiple occasions through the client’s journey from first hearing about the offer to actually buying into it.

 I have summarized some powerful salon marketing ideas below that you can consider as you build your marketing plan for your salon offer.